 “I got your toast, Mr. Aerent!”
 Ava interrupted.
 She knew she could not win.
 Her master was already livid, even if the indiscretion seemed insignificant; but she also knew not to speak out of turn…ever.
-She had felt the consequences before, but she had to save Di’Jor, who only moments ago made a gesture to save her.
+She endured the consequences before, but she had to save Di’Jor, who only moments ago made a gesture to save her.

-The slave master’s look grew violent at Ava’s outburst.
+The slave master’s gaze grew violent at Ava’s outburst.
 If his eyes were weapons, they would have done irreparable damage; instead, his visage changed from anger to spite.
 He stared right through the blonde as his loathing deepened.

-Mr. Aerent, a bit appalled at the barbarism, scoffed at the spectacle, then diverted his attentions back to the more pleasing sight in the room.
+Mr. Aerent, appalled at the barbarism, scoffed at the spectacle, then diverted his attentions back to the more pleasing sight in the room.
 The tall slave’s eyes rolled backwards as his body slumped forward.
 With a crash, he hit face first, blood pouring from his mouth.
 Ava could not believe her eyes.
-She stared at her friend, speechless, then looked back toward Varin.
+She stared at her friend, speechless, then snapped back toward Varin.
 He stood there, a stiletto dagger in his hand and contentment across his deviled grin.

 Ava’s mind went blank.
-Eight years of mind control, torture, humiliation, and beatings had led her to this singular moment.
+Eight years of mind control, torture, and humiliation, had led her to this singular moment.
 She let her emotions loose, solely directed at the one person she hated most in this world.
 “You son of a bitch!
 I hate you!”
 The words fell from her mouth before she had time to think.
 “I will see you dead if it’s the last thing I do!”

 The room fell deathly silent as Thibold and Varin glared at Ava, enraged by her outburst.
 Mr. Aerent's grin fell from his face while he sensed the hate well within Varin.
 He cleared his throat and slowly rose to his feet, his eyes fixed on Ava’s body.
-The slave master squeezed the dagger as a trickle of blood spilled across the hilt, an elegant, purple lotus.
+The slave master squeezed the dagger as a trickle of blood spilled across the elegant, purple lotus.
 With his other hand, he reached for his cane, a grotesque, gnarled piece of wood carved into the shape of a gargoyle.

 He studied the cane for a moment as his thoughts traveled into darkness, then handed it to his business partner.
 Thibold gripped the instrument, eyeing it with confusion.
 As Varin grabbed the massive candlestick off the table and walked toward the defenseless girl, Mr. Aerent discovered the cane’s intent.
-With excitement, he grinned and followed, the cane secured in both hands.
+With nervous excitement, he grimaced and followed, the cane secured in both hands.
 Ava slowly backed up as both men approached, weapons ready.